 - 1. Projects involving more than one building and/or lot shall provide an internal circulation system to minimize entrances to the project. - 2.
 Entrances and uses in this district shall be combined to the maximum extent possible.
 Developments must allow for pedestrian and vehicular access into the lot's driveways, sidewalks, and/ or parking lots from the abutting properties. - 3.
 For lots with frontage on Main Street, Mosher Road, and another street the access drives shall be located off the street of lower classification unless the Planning Board finds that no safe alternative exists. - 4.
 A parcel that does not have frontage on Main Street or Mosher Road shall not be granted vehicular access from the street except in cases where: - a.
 Access will be provided through a combined entrance with another parcel which has frontage on the street. - 5.
-Lots with access on Main Street of Mosher Road must have driveways located so that they are a minimum 400' from another driveway on the same side of the street unless: - a.
+Lots with access on Main Street or £ Mosher Road must have driveways located so that they are a minimum 400' from another driveway on the same side of the street unless: - a.
 The Planning Board finds that the distance would provide for unsafe circumstances. - b.
 The driveway's spacing to abutting properties driveways cannot be spaced to meet the 400' minimum requirement.

 The Planning Board shall provide for a driveway spacing to the greatest extent practical. - 6.
-Lots with frontage on Mosher Road and/ or Main Street are required to install sidewalks for the lot frontage should sidewalks not be located along Mosher Road and/ or Main Street.
+Lots with frontage on Mosher Road and/ or Main Street are required to install sidewalks for the lot frontage should sidewalks not be located along Mosher Road and/ or Main Street. - 7.
 The internal pedestrian access shall connect to the sidewalks located on Mosher Road and/ or Main Street.
-The lot is also subject to the connection of pedestrian improvements located off the lot as required under Chapters 2 and 4 of the Land Use Code.
+The requirement for off-site sidewalk extension shall be modified by the Planning Board or Site Plan Review Committee provided the following conditions are met: